We may earn money or products from the companies mentioned in this post.

 I needed another idea for a Christmasy mani, so when I saw this pin, I knew it was exactly what I was looking for.
 I was very excited to already have the same or very similar China Glaze polish and the cute bling, so it seemed like this was meant to happen.

 If you follow my blog, then you know that I always, ALWAYS give credit to the original source.
-Unfortunately, the site listed on the photo, ArtigoBeauty.com, is down, and searches did not produce any other way to trace this source.
+Unfortunately, the site listed on the photo, ArtigoBeauty.com, is down.
+Google searches did not produce any other way to trace this source.
 Thankfully, the picture was simple enough to follow.

 First I did a base coat and two coats of China Glaze Glistening Snow.
 This polish has some texture, so I did a top coat of China Glaze Fast Forward Top Coat and gave it a day to cure well.